-A user reports that their smartphone is no longer able to make contactless payments or perform wireless file transfers, despite these features working previously.
+A user reports that their smartphone is no longer able to make contactless payments or perform wireless file transfers, even though these features worked previously.
 What is the most likely cause of this issue?

 The device needs to be checked for physical obstructions over the chip responsible for touchless communications.